MrDamiAde/flask-k8s-demo/README.md

 # 🐳 Flask App in Kubernetes (flask-k8s-demo)

 This is a minimal Flask app deployed in Kubernetes using raw YAML files.
 I built this to practise container orchestration using Kubernetes concepts like **Pods**, **Services**, and **Deployments**.
-This all runs locally using Minikube.
+This all runs locally using Minikube, but I used a deployment.yaml file instead of a pod.yaml file to learn more.

 ---